shakacode/react_on_rails/README.md

 1. A hidden HTML div contains the properties of the React component, such as the registered name and any props.
 A JavaScript function runs after the page loads to take this data and build initialize React components.
 2. The wrapper div `<div id="HelloWorld-react-component-0">` specifies the div where to place the React rendering.
 It encloses the server-rendered HTML for the React component
 3. Additional JavaScript is placed to console-log any messages, such as server rendering errors.
-Note, these server side logs can be configured only to be sent to the server logs.
+Note: these server side logs can be configured only to be sent to the server logs.

 **Note**: